purescript/documentation/language/Type-Classes.md

 Types appearing in class instances must be of the form `String`, `Number`, `Boolean`, or `C t1 ... tn` where `C` is a type constructor (including `->` and `t_i` are types of the same form).

-If multiple instances are possible they are ordered based on their names and the first one is selected.
-Overlapping instances are currently permitted but not recommended.
-In simple cases the compiler will display a warning and list the instances it found and which was chosen.
-In the future, they may be disallowed completely.

 Here is an example of the `Show` typeclass, with instances for `String`, `Boolean` and `Array`:

 ```purescript